home-iq/dev-team-stats-tracker/docs/voicebot-workflow.md

 #### Slack1 (post: message)
 - Alerts the team about workflow errors via Slack

-## Key Technologies and Integrations

-### VAPI (Voice API)
-- Handles voice communication aspects of the system
-- Processes natural language and manages conversations
-- Provides API endpoints for call management
-- Uses Twilio for outbound calling

-### Twilio
-- Provides the phone number infrastructure for outbound calling
-- Connects the AI voice agent to the telephone network
-- Enables making calls to prospects' phone numbers

-### Calendly
-- Provides scheduling infrastructure
-- Exposes available time slots for booking
-- Handles the actual appointment creation

-### Cloudflare
-- Hosts our worker functions for the system
-- Provides the serverless deployment environment
-- Team members Alex and Gavin have been invited as users with access
-- Functions are deployed directly from our GitHub repository
-- Enables secure, scalable API endpoints for Calendly integration

-### Google Sheets
-- Serves as the system of record for all lead and call data
-- Tracks call history, status, and outcomes
-- Maintains a log of all interactions

-### n8n
-- Orchestrates the entire workflow
-- Manages the flow of data between different services
-- Handles scheduling, webhooks, and error management

-### Slack
-- Delivers real-time notifications about call outcomes
-- Alerts the team to errors or issues requiring attention

 ## Booking Process Details

 When the AI voice agent (Emma) successfully books a meeting: